Smart-IoT-Systems/genesis-uca/docs/examples/2.thingml_localhost/README.md

 We can now start specifying our deployment model.
 In this example, our deployment model will be composed of two components:
-* a _SoftwareComponent_ (i.e., the program written in ThingML that will be deployed by GeneSIS) and more precisely an InternalComponent as its deployment life-cycle will be managed by GeneSIS.
+* a _SoftwareComponent_ (i.e., representing the program written in ThingML that will be deployed by GeneSIS) and more precisely an _InternalComponent_ as its deployment life-cycle will be managed by GeneSIS.
 * an _InfrastructureComponent_ (i.e., the host on top of which we will deploy our SoftwareComponent).

 First, we start by creating the InfrastructureComponent by clicking on 'InfrastructureComponent > Device'.